schirmer-lab/metagear/README.md

 curl -L http://get-metagear.schirmerlab.de | bash
 ```

+After installing, execute `./metagear` once to generate default configuration files in `~/.metagear`.
+The installer sets resource limits to roughly 80% of your available CPUs and RAM (capped at 48 CPUs and 80 GB).
+Review `~/.metagear/metagear.config` before running any workflow.

 ### Usage

 MetaGEAR requires 3 databases: Kneaddata, MetaPhlAn, HUMAnN.
 These can be downloaded by running the command: